Battle of Leipzig: Prelude

 With the intention of knocking Prussia out of the war as soon as possible, Napoleon sent Marshal Nicolas Oudinot to take the Prussian capital of Berlin with an army of 60,000.
-Oudinot was defeated at the Battle of Großbeeren, by the Prussians under von Bülow of the Army of the North, just south of the city.
-Another attempt was made at Berlin on September 6, 1813, this time with Ney in command of 58,000 troops.
-However, Ney's command disintegrated following a catastrophic defeat at the hands of von Bulow and Charles John at Battle of Dennewitz.
-With an intact Army of the North threatening from the direction of Berlin, and Blucher's army moving toward the Elbe, Napoleon was compelled to withdraw westward.
+Oudinot was defeated at the Battle of Großbeeren, by the Swedes and Prussians of the Army of the North, just south of the city.
+Another attempt was made at Berlin on 6 September 1813, this time with Ney in command of 58,000 troops.
+However, Ney's command disintegrated following a catastrophic defeat at the hands of von Bülow and Charles John at the Battle of Dennewitz.
+With an intact Army of the North threatening from the direction of Berlin, and Blücher's army moving toward the Elbe, Napoleon was compelled to withdraw westward.
 He crossed the Elbe with much of his army between late September and early October, and organized his forces around Leipzig, to protect his crucial supply lines and oppose the converging Coalition armies arrayed against him.
 He deployed his army around the city, but concentrated his force from Taucha through Stötteritz, where he placed his command.
 The Prussians advanced from Wartenburg, the Austrians and Russians from Dresden (which they had recently retaken, after the Battle of Kulm), and the Swedes from the north.